AkbarTheAnalyst/data-free-neural-operator-level-set/README.md

 - SAW's weight seeding assumes a soft initial condition.
-Under a structural one the field begins at an exact distance function, the ratio is uninformative at the first iteration, and seeding the moving average at zero rather than at that ratio is sufficient — the gate, quantile, ratio and clamp are unchanged.
+Under a structural one the field begins at an exact distance function, the ratio is uninformative at the first iteration, and seeding the moving average at zero rather than at that ratio is sufficient; the gate, quantile, ratio and clamp are unchanged.
 - Rotation required $30{,}000$ Adam iterations where the vortex converged by
   $20{,}000$.
 The difference tracks the eikonal weight, which stays active on one benchmark and is suppressed to $O(10^{-4})$ on the other.